magefan/magento-2-dynamic-categories/README.md

 ## Features
 ### Product Generating Conditions

-Magento 2 Automatic Category extension allows you to add products to categories automatically.
+Magento 2 Dynamic Category extension allows you to add products to categories automatically.
 However, in order for those products to be added to the chosen categories you need to set conditions based on product attributes that would define what products to add.

 <p align="center">
   <img width="700" height="349" src="https://cm.magefan.com/mf_webp/png/media/archive/magento-2-dynamic-category-rule-conditions_2.webp">
 </p>

 ### Old Products Removal
 If there already is a category you want to update and add products based on Dynamic Category Rule you can do it enabling the “Remove Other Products from Category” Option.
-No need for you to manually delete all products since Magento 2 Automatic Category module covers that.
+No need for you to manually delete all products since Magento 2 Dynamic Category module covers that.
 Once you enable the removing option while creating the dynamic category rule, all old products will be automatically removed

 <p align="center">
   <img width="700" height="349" src="https://cm.magefan.com/mf_webp/png/media/archive/magento-2-remove-old-products.webp">
 </p>

-### Automatic Rules Applying
+### Dynamic Category Rules Applying
 All you need to do to be free from manual adding products to categories is to create the dynamic category rule and save it.
 The extension works by the cron job so that the rule you create will be automatically applied after some time and updated regularly.
 However, you can press the “Apply Rules” button to add products to the category immediately.

 <p align="center">